reefland/ansible-k3s-argocd-renovate/README.md

 The following enhancements are part of this Ansible role:

+* **ZFS Integration** via ZFS ZVOL for K3s.
+Unfortunately K3s uses an integrated `containerd` with reduced functionality -- lacks ZFS snapshot support.
+  * Instead a ZFS ZVOL will be created with XFS filesystem to allow K3s to use its native overlay snapshot filesystem.
+  * The ZFS native encryption can be enabled on the ZVOL.
 * **non-root** user account for Kubernetes, passwordless access to `kubectl` by default.
 * **Centralized cluster system logging** via [rsyslog](https://www.rsyslog.com/) with real-time viewing with [lnav](https://lnav.org/) utility.
 * [Helm Client](https://helm.sh/docs/intro/using_helm/) for installing applications in Kubernetes.